-To allow the operated area to heal, it is important to adhere to certain precautions:
+To allow the weakness in the disc wall to 'scar up' and the operated area to heal it is important to adhere to certain precautions:

 - No heavy lifting for 6 weeks.
-Start with lifting 1kg, e.g. a half full kettle, over the next 2 weeks then slowly increase as comfort allows.
-Lift light loads only for 6 weeks. - Movement and walking is unrestricted and you are guided by your comfort.
+Start with lifting 1kg loads, e.g. a half full kettle.
+Over the next 2 weeks then slowly increase as comfort allows.
+Lift light loads only for 6 weeks. - Avoid excessive and repetitive bending forwards or twisting.
+Especially avoid excessive bending forward to lift things up or movements that combine bending forwards and twisting. - Walking is un-restricted and you are guided by your comfort.
 We suggest increasing movement and walking distance gradually when you are home.